Chapter 1: No jewel of mankind would ever make me

 Escaping the Sheriff’s birthday celebration had required a bit more finesse.
 Having used up a century’s worth of malingerings, Marian had been forced to rely on Matilda.
 Her ingenuity did not disappoint.
 As the healer had promised, a mere two drops of tincture had left Marian with a lovely bruise-yellow pallor.

-The effect had lasted but an hour, but Marian was prepared.
+The effect had lasted but an hour, but Marian knew to be quick.
 Her leathers and weapons sat in the hollow beneath her chest of clothes, ready to be donned and sheathed.
 She'd even accepted Guy’s invitation to sit beside him at table.
 Only for proximity to the Sheriff, of course.

 To her skepticism, it had worked.
-Vaisey had taken one look and dismissed her with a disgusted flick of his wrist.
+Vaisey had taken one look at her complexion and dismissed her with a disgusted flick of his wrist.
 Ironically, he'd always feared pestilence.

 Guy’s reaction had been similarly predictable.
-With her most disarming smile, Maraian had taken his proffered arm, whispering that she should rest in her chamber.
-When he’d asked to walk her to her room, she did not decline.
+With her most disarming smile, Marian had taken his proffered arm, whispering that she should rest.
+When he'd offered to escort her to her chamber, she did not decline.
 His eyes were still storming with worry when she nodded goodnight, preemptively cutting off whatever clumsy consolations he might offer.
-His defeated footsteps were still echoing in the hallway when she’d thrown open the trunk.
+His defeated footsteps were still echoing in the corridor when she’d thrown open the trunk.

 She’d always been so sure of what Guy would do if Robin died.
 At first, he’d gloat with the Sheriff.
 Like a great raven, he would circle from Locksley to Clun, his chest puffed with authority.
-When he grew bored of maiming villagers, his pursuits would soften to pawing attempts at intimacy.
-With evasions and pretty smiles, she would evade them all.
+When he grew bored of maiming villagers, his pursuits would soften and turn to her.
+With evasions and pretty smiles, she would fend him off, as always.

-Yet—for once—Guy had surprised her.
-For what little he'd uttered since Robin's death, his actions had resounded uncomfortably.
-Some days after, a servant had brought her a bowl of oranges (her favorite) and a one-word note.
+Against all odds, Guy had surprised her.
+Some days after that horrible night in the chapel, a servant had brought her a bowl of oranges (her favorite) and a one-word note.
 It was signed in his Christian name, the script too sweeping and delicate to be his.
-When she had finally been ready to ride, her chestnut was shining and brushed..
+When she had finally been ready to ride, her chestnut was shining and brushed.

-Thankfully, his cruelty was always enough to make her forget oranges and earnest stares.
+She straightened, stopping that dangerous train of thought.
+Thankfully, his cruelty was always enough to make her forget presents and earnest stares.

 Mrs. Evans' young daughter had shrieked for mercy in the village square, clinging to the Sheriff's hem only for him to kick her away.
 Marian had too entreated, already knowing her cries would fall on deaf ears.
 It made the Vaisey’s repulsive showmanship, his professions of "duty" and "honor," all the more infuriating as the poor woman heaved with sobs.